Vault-Overseers/nuclear-14/README.md

 Most assets are licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) unless stated otherwise.
 Assets have their license and the copyright in the metadata file.
 [Example](https://github.com/space-wizards/space-station-14/blob/master/Resources/Textures/Objects/Tools/crowbar.rsi/meta.json).

 Note that some assets are licensed under the non-commercial [CC-BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) or similar non-commercial licenses and will need to be removed if you wish to use this project commercially.

+Please note as a fork of SS14, we will us assets originally from SS13 from various codebases and communities.
+In all cases we will reference the codebase and the commit that the asset was present in, and IF possible will credit the original author.
+Most codebases are a result of iterations over many years so sometimes this information can become hard to record.
+SS14 is built on this same philosophy of forking and cross contribution so please take it as a show of flattery and in good faith.
+Thank you.